Italy Tariff Rates 2026: 10% on US Imports

 Italy Import Tariff Overview

 Italy now faces a 10% Section 122 tariff (effective Feb 24, 2026), down from 20% under the struck-down IEEPA regime.
-As one of the largest European exporters to the US at ~$70B annually, the 10-point rate cut is significant for pharmaceuticals, machinery, fashion, wine, olive oil, and automotive icons like Ferrari and Lamborghini — though Section 232 steel/aluminum tariffs of 50% remain unchanged.
+As one of the largest European exporters to the US at ~$70B annually, the 10-point rate cut is significant for pharmaceuticals, machinery, fashion, wine, olive oil, and automotive icons like Ferrari and Lamborghini — though Section 232 metals tariffs apply at 50% on articles wholly of steel/aluminum and 25% on derivative articles such as machinery and auto parts (both on full customs value, after the April 6, 2026 restructuring).

 Italy is one of the top EU exporters to the US, with a strong trade presence in fashion, food and beverage, machinery, and pharmaceuticals.
 As an EU member, Italy is subject to the bloc-wide Section 122 rate and cannot negotiate independently.
 Italy's manufacturing excellence in sectors like precision machinery, automotive (Ferrari, Lamborghini, Maserati), and fashion (Gucci, Prada, Armani) drives premium exports.
 The Made in Italy brand commands significant price premiums in US consumer markets.